Sabbath Rest #4 - Sabbath in the Old Testament

 “And he received the sign of circumcision, a seal of the righteousness of the faith which he had yet being uncircumcised: that he might be the father of all them that believe, though they be not circumcised; that righteousness might be imputed unto them also:” – Romans 4:11

-The alternative stance, therefore, suggests that because the Sabbath is a unique sign and seal to God’s people in the Old Testament, everyone shouldn’t adopt it afterwards.
+Therefore, the alternative stance suggests that because the Sabbath is a unique sign and seal to God’s people in the Old Testament, everyone doesn't adopt it afterwards.

 In addition, new Christian believers are part of a new Israel anyway.